Menu

 If you’re diagnosed with a critical condition that falls under your policy, the insurer will pay out a lump sum, providing you with the funds you need almost immediately.

-That’s the primary difference between critical illness policies and life insurance plans, where the latter pays out only after an insured person passes away.
+That’s the primary difference between critical illness policies and life insurance plans, which pay out only after an insured person passes away.

 If your insurer doesn’t offer a critical illness policy in your life insurance package, supplementing it with one is your best way to protect yourself financially from the risk of the critical illness destroying your life.